birg1t/pdsnd_github/README.md

 Exploring US Bikeshare Data

 ### Description
 This code reads in bikeshare data from three large .csv datasets.
+The .csv files contain data from the three US Cities Chicago, New York City and Washington.
-The aim is to provide statistics on the dataset and to give the user an interactive experience in discovering the data.
+The aim is to provide descriptive statistics on the datasets and to give the user an interactive experience in discovering the data.

 ### Files used
 The files used for this project are provided by Udacity: